Selling Your Home….Online?

 2023 Update: The fall of Zillow Offers in 20201 (followed in 2022 by Redfin closing RedfinNow).

 What is an iBuyer?

 The term “iBuyer” stands for Instant Buyer. iBuyers are usually corporations that either exclusively buy homes or are involved in other processes of real estate.

 For example, the more progressive real estate brokerages have divisions of their business devoted to iBuying.
 Keller Williams, eXp Realty, and Redfin all have home buying programs.

-The “instant” aspect of the process refers to how quickly you can receive an offer on your home. iBuyers rely heavily on automated home valuation services.
+The “instant” aspect of the process refers to how quickly you can receive an offer on your home. iBuyers rely heavily on automated home valuation algorithms.

 They then make a cash offer for your property, sight unseen — aside from any photos that you send.